GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: Empirical Sensitivity

 \subsection{Detection Efficiency and Sensitivity}

-Following the candidate selection, we determine the detection efficiency for each signal initial frequency, defined as the fraction of injected signals that are successfully recovered with $CR \ge CR_{\mathrm{thr}}$ and coincident across the detectors.
+Following the candidate selection, we determine the detection efficiency for each signal initial frequency, defined as the fraction of injected signals that are successfully recovered with $CR \ge CR_{\mathrm{thr}}$ and coincident across the detectors (see Appendix~\ref{app:crthr} for details on how $CR_{\rm thr}$ was chosen using injection tests on real O4a data).

+For this analysis, we restrict the study to the upper ellipticity sub-interval ($\epsilon \in [2.5\times10^{-3},3\times10^{-3}]$) defined in Sec. \ref{sec:sig_inj}, which corresponds to the strongest signals in the considered parameter space.
+Lower ellipticities result in proportionally smaller detectable distances without significantly affecting the efficiency curves.
+We note that averaging over this small ellipticity sub-interval produces only minor differences in the resulting sensitivity estimates\footnote{In practice, results are always evaluated separately for each ellipticity sub-interval rather than averaged over the full range ($\epsilon \in [3\times10^{-4},3\times10^{-3}]$), ensuring that the dependence on $\epsilon$ is properly captured.
+Here, we present the sensitivity for the upper sub-interval to illustrate the maximum detection horizon achievable by the pipeline.
+In a real search, upper limits are also computed separately for each ellipticity sub-interval.}.

 To estimate the empirical maximum detectable distance, $D_{\mathrm{max}}$, we identify the point at which the detection efficiency curve crosses the 90\% recovery level.
 For each frequency, injections are sorted by increasing distance and their corresponding efficiencies are evaluated.
 The first distance value at which the efficiency falls below 90\% is taken as the upper bracketing point, while the immediately preceding distance value, that yields an efficiency above 90\%, is taken as the lower bracketing point.
 The crossing point, $D_{\mathrm{max}}$, is then obtained by linear interpolation between these two values.
-This procedure provides a conservative estimate of $D_{\mathrm{max}}$.
+This procedure is based directly on the discrete set of injection results and does not assume any particular functional form for the efficiency curve.
+Although one could estimate the 90\% crossing using a smooth fit to the data, the approach adopted here avoids extrapolation beyond the data points and provides a simple and data-driven estimate.
 The associated uncertainty on $D_{\mathrm{max}}$ is derived from the spacing between these neighboring distance points, defining asymmetric error bars.

 Figure~\ref{fig:efficiency_curve} illustrates a representative example of a detection efficiency curve for a single frequency, showing how $D_{\mathrm{max}}$ and its associated error.